Philadelphia police involved in shootout with 300 young people; 3 people confirmed shot

-PHILADELPHIA (WPVI) -- Philadelphia police were in the area of North 10th Street and Brown Street when gunfire rang out.
+PHILADELPHIA (WPVI) -- Philadelphia police were in the area of North 10th Street and Brown Street when gunfire rang out, officials say.

 6th district officers soon discovered a large crowd around 9th and Parrish Street, estimated to be around 300 people with active gunfire still going on.